dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP_and_MySQL_Web_0000.md

 To get access to the Web Edition of PHP and MySQL Web Development, Fifth Edition all you need to do is register this book:

-1. Go to www.informit.com/register
+1. Go to www.informit.com/register.

-2. Sign in or create a new account
+2. Sign in or create a new account.

-3. Enter ISBN: 9780321833891
+3. Enter ISBN: 9780321833891.

-4. Answer the questions as proof of purchase
+4. Answer the questions as proof of purchase.

 The Web Edition will appear under the Digital Purchases tab on your Account page.
 Click the Launch link to access the product.